Zencoder Leads SWE-bench Verified with 70% Success Rate

 The core strategy relied on parallel agent execution.
 Four distinct Zen Agents ran simultaneously on each task, each receiving a single attempt to produce a solution.
 The agents used different model combinations -- some powered by Claude Sonnet 3.7, others by OpenAI o4-mini -- and were configured with varying tool sets and strategies.
 After all four agents completed their attempts, OpenAI's o3 model served as a "critic," evaluating the candidate solutions and selecting the one most likely to be correct.

 This ensemble approach was designed to exploit the complementary strengths of different models and configurations.
 Rather than relying on a single agent to get everything right on the first try, the system generated multiple independent solutions and used a separate judgment step to pick the best one.
+The diversity of agent configurations was intentional: different models tend to have different failure modes, so running multiple agents increases the probability that at least one will produce a correct solution for any given task.

 Results